Follow me on my sidebar and never miss a frugal living post or follow me on bloglovin!

 - Selling items to make money

-Ideas to think about when you don’t want to let go of an item and need some convincing:
+Ideas to think about when you don’t want to let go clutter and need some convincing:

 - Donate to your favorite charity